 The key question when deciding to share a catalog is whether you need to share catalog items with all or a subset of the users in your organization.
-For instance, sharing a catalog could make media files available between organizations.
+For instance, sharing a catalog could make media files available to all users in your organization.
 A more restricted use case might involve a group of individuals in an organization who are working on a specific application or operating system and want to share a media file among themselves.

-To access a shared catalog, users need the View Private and Shared Catalog permission.
-This permission is not available to all roles by default.
+To access a shared catalog, users need the View Private and Shared Catalogs permission.
+This permission is not assigned to all roles by default.